DOUBLE Your Impact Before It’s Too Late!

 Christmas is a wonderful time to grow closer to family and friends.
 One way to do this is through enjoying family activities and traditions together.
 A tradition is anything that your family does each year.
 They might be passed down from ancestors or made up on the spur of the moment.
 Regardless, these activities are meant to help people of all ages enjoy each other and the season.

 My husband and I put unbreakable ornaments on the tree when our kids were toddlers.
 We wanted the tree to be a symbol of the peace of Christ, so we made sure our interactions with the toddlers were peaceful.
 We didn’t block off the tree or scold our children to leave it alone.
-When my daughter pulled off the little stuffed-bear ornaments multiple times, I smiled and put them back up again.

-© 2020 by Amber Bulk
+Amber Bulk

-Christmas Stargazing
+Christmas stargazing

 We took advantage of the darkness one December evening and went outside with our children—ages 4, 14 and 16—for star viewing.
 My oldest shared his telescope with his siblings, who took turns searching for the brightest star.
-We named it the Christmas Star, took turns admiring its beauty and talked about the star at Jesus’ birth.
-It was a peaceful Christmas moment as we huddled near one another, looking up in quiet awe.

 One year I learned that even a Christmas gone awry is still a time for celebration.
 That year I tried to paint sets of peg dolls for my children for Christmas.
 Even though I worked into the wee hours night after night, I finished only eight of the 20 that I had planned to make.
-I thought the kids would be disappointed, but they had a more exciting time watching me paint the remaining dolls.
-Remembering that experience has helped take the pressure off of having the “perfect” Christmas experience.

-I’ve always loved our Christmas traditions, but in the past, instead of using them as a framework for celebration, I used them to measure the value of Christmas — how “perfect” our family’s holiday looked to others.
+I’ve always loved our Christmas traditions, but in the past, instead of using them as a framework for celebration, I used them to measure the value of Christmas — how perfect our family’s holiday looked to others.
 I realized that our traditions were for our benefit, not others.
 Ideally, they should build up family members, focus on what Jesus did or model His love.
-So I took an inventory of our Christmas traditions to decide which ones to keep.
-As I did, I asked myself the following three questions:

 • Is the tradition Christ-centered?
 Traditions can help emphasize the meaning of Christmas year after year, beginning with young children and continuing as they grow.
-After all, what works for young children (a “Happy Birthday, Jesus” party) can be tweaked and used for older children (a “Happy Birthday, Jesus” cake).
+After all, what works for young children such as a Happy Birthday, Jesus party, can be tweaked and used for older children such as a Happy Birthday, Jesus cake.

 • Is the tradition fostering relationship?
-A good tradition will draw my children into deeper relationships with other family members.
+A good tradition draws my children into deeper relationships with other family members.
 If children fight or complain all through an activity, or by the end of it we feel like saying, “Merry stinking Christmas,” then that tradition isn’t meeting the needs of our family.

 • Is the tradition building cherished memories?
 The joy of a tradition can leave an imprint of God’s love in the memory of a child.
 Traditions focused on family become precious memories that our children can carry with them into adulthood.